-The Group is engaged in mineral exploration for metals and energy in North-East Democratic Republic of Congo ("DRC") and in Guinea, West Africa.
-A review of the Group's operations, including information on exploration activity and results thereof, financial position, strategies and projects of the consolidated entity during the year ended 30 June 2015 is provided in this Financial Report and, in particular, in the "Review of Operations" section immediately preceding this Directors' Report.
+The Group is engaged in mineral exploration for metals and energy in North-East Democratic Republic of Congo ("DRC").
+A review of the Group's operations, including information on exploration activity and results thereof, financial position, strategies and projects of the consolidated entity during the year ended 30 June 2016 is provided in this Financial Report and, in particular, in the "Review of Operations" section immediately preceding this Directors' Report.
 The Group's financial position, financial performance and use of funds information for the financial year is provided in the financial statements that follow this Directors' Report.